 Figure 19.
 This HLA-DR vs CD10 dot plot shows all viable cells.
-HLA-DR is expressed on monocytes, B cells, plasmacytoid dendritic cells, and CD34 positive progenitors.
-CD10 is expressed by mature granulocytes (blue) and immature B cells.
-Immature B cells express both CD10 and HLA-DR. The abnormal progenitors (purple) express variable CD10 without HLA-DR.
+HLA-DR is expressed on monocytes, B cells, plasmacytoid dendritic cells, and CD34 positive progenitors CD10 is expressed by mature granulocytes and immature B cells.
+Immature B cells express both CD10 and HLA-DR. The expanded progenitors variably express HLA-DR but do not express CD10.

 Figure 20.
 This CD7 vs CD13 dot plot shows all viable cells.
-CD7 is expressed on T cells and NK cells.
-CD13 is expressed on maturing granulocytes, monocytes, basophils, and CD34 positive progenitors.
+CD7 is expressed on T cells and NK cells (red).
+CD13 is expressed on maturing granulocytes (blue), monocytes (green), basophils, and CD34 positive progenitors.
 Coexpression of CD13 and CD7 is generally not seen.
-The abnormal progenitors (purple) express bright CD7 without CD13.
+The expanded progenitors express CD7 and dim to absent CD13.